rtbo/squiz-box/ReadMe.md

 There is also WIP for 7z.

-Squiz-Box will not allocate more memory than strictly necessary.
+Squiz-Box will try to process the archive in a single pass whenever possible and will not allocate more memory than necessary.
 A consequence is that the ranges of `UnboxEntry` must be processed in the order they are in the archive.
 If one needs to store the entries in memory, some algorithms take a `File` or `const(ubyte)[]` parameter to describe the whole archive.
 Each `UnboxEntry` will reference the data source and seek as necessary. (e.g. `unboxZip(File)`)